Update: ‘Design’ section updated.

 Current model discontinuation

 With the next-gen Nissan Serena about half a year away, it’s almost time to say goodbye to the current minivan.
-According to the creative311.com report, Nissan dealers in Japan will stop taking orders for the fifth-gen Serena’s gasoline and hybrid (S-Hybrid) variants around the end of July 2022.
-Around the end of September 2022, order books for the e-Power variant will close as well.
+According to the creative311.com report, Nissan dealers in Japan will stop taking orders for the fifth-gen Serena around the end of September 2022.
 Nissan dealers in other markets may discontinue the MPV once stocks deplete, perhaps by early 2023.

 Featured Image Source: Best Car Web